 It is important to note that the biceps has two attachments at the shoulder: a long head and a short head.
 The long head is the tendon at the shoulder that is most frequently injured.
 Short head biceps injuries are exceedingly rare, while long head biceps injures are exceedingly common.
-Because of this second attachment at the shoulder, many people can still function and use their biceps even wihen the long head of the biceps is severely damaged or completely torn.
+Because of this second attachment at the shoulder, many people can still function and use their biceps even when the long head of the biceps is severely damaged or completely torn.
 With that said, many people can still function with a biceps tendon tear, and only need simple treatments to relieve symptoms.

 Several new torn biceps tendon procedures are available to repair the injured tendon with minimal incisions using arthroscopic surgery.
 The goal of the surgery is to re-anchor the torn tendon back to the bone.
 At the shoulder, the long head of the biceps is typically re-attached using a subpectoral (deep to the chest muscle) approach that anchors the long head biceps tendon into the upper part of the arm bone (proximal humerus) using a small screw and suture.
 Dr. Millett has literally done over a thousand of these procedures with excellent success.
 Once it is healed patients have normal strength and function, the scar becomes invisible in the armpit, and the muscle appearance returns to normal.
-When the biceps tendon is injured at the elbow, the repair is done with a small incision and reattachment of the torn tendon back to the forearm bone (radius) using sutures and a small fixation device.
-Dr. Millett has also been involved with the development and teaching behind this technique as well.
+When the biceps tendon is injured at the elbow, the repair is done with a small incision and the torn tendon is reattached to the forearm bone (radius) using sutures and a small fixation device.
+Dr. Millett has also been involved with the development and teaching this technique.
 Excellent results can be expected with full recovery in 3-4 months.